71/dance/test/README.md

   for the duration of the test.
 The mode will be reset to `caret` at the end of the test.
 Tests that depend on a test with character behavior `character` will default to having that same behavior.
 Use `behavior <- caret` to undo this.

+### Naming and organization

+To make it easier to navigate and understand tests, tests must have be named this way:
+- Initial sections should be top-level headers (have a single `#` character), and be a single non-whitespace word (e.g. `1`, `empty-document`).
+- Non-initial sections have names split in several parts separated by spaces.
+  If a test essentially moves to the left, it should be named `<up> left`, with `<up>` the name of the section from which it transitions.
+It should also have as many `#` characters as parts (with a upper bound of 6).
+  * Names cannot contain whitespace.
+Names should be in snake-case.
+If a count is associated with the test, it should be the last part of the test.
+If a test repeats exactly what its previous test does, it should be named `x`.
+  * If a test performs multiple logically different actions, they should be separated by `-then-` in the title of the test.

+Finally, sections should always be nested under the section from which they transition.

 ## Syntax of expected documents